MSc Medical Surgical Nursing: Career Path

 Scope

 The scope of a Master of Science in Medical-Surgical Nursing program includes the advanced knowledge and skills needed to provide evidence-based, patient-centered care to individuals with acute and chronic medical-surgical conditions.
-Graduates of an MSc MSN program are prepared to work in a variety of settings, including hospitals, clinics, long-term care facilities, and other healthcare settings.
+Graduates of an MSc MSN program are prepared to work in various settings, including hospitals, clinics, long-term care facilities, and other healthcare settings.

 Some of the responsibilities and duties that a graduate of an MSc MSN program may have include: